samvv/js-proxy-deep/README.md

 `options` is an object that can contain the following entries:

- - **path** either a string denoting the full path to the object or an array or property keys
+ - **path** either a string denoting the full path to the object or an array of property keys

 ### context.rootTarget